michellefan/rails-final-project/README.md

 * Users can contact the listing’s poster via email
 * Users can make a post for a new listing
 * Users can edit listings they've already created
-* Users can add listings to their favorites
+* Users can add and remove listings from their favorites

 **Division of Labor:**